-On the contrary, an intense desire to help people, the thrill of saving a life and having a solid support system allow people to blossom as a well-trained nurse or respiratory therapist.
+On the contrary, an intense desire to help people, the thrill of saving a life and having a solid support system allows people to blossom as a well-trained nurse or respiratory therapist.

-One thing that can be especially rough for nursing graduates is adjusting to the schedule that most often accompanies a position in a hospital or long-term residential care facility.
+One thing that can be especially rough for nursing graduates is adjusting to the schedule that most often accompany a position in a hospital or long-term residential care facility.